Matt Foltz CPA, CFP®, CEPA

 What skills or characteristics make you uniquely qualified for this work?

 Working in tax for over three years changes the way I view and think about many financial situations.
 Also, playing baseball in college taught me the importance of working together with a team to succeed.

 Who are your role models?

 My parents.
 They are two of the most selfless, hard-working people I know and taught me the importance of a solid work ethic, respect, and, most of all, family.
 My wife, Kalyn, inspires me every day by being such a phenomenal mother to our two sons, Michael and Nathan.
 Finally, my sons have put a new perspective on things for me, and they motivate me to work hard to be the best version of myself that I can be.

 Where can we find you when you’re not working?

 Spending time with my wife, Kalyn, and sons, Michael and Nathan, as well as the rest of my family.
 Also, I really enjoy watching sports.
 I love all of them, especially baseball, and had no choice but to grow up a die-hard Chicago Cubs fan.

 What’s the most influential book you’ve read and why?

 Go-Giver.
 Focus on giving in your life, and the results will be rewarding.
 This applies directly to wealth management and financial planning, as we are continually looking for ways to provide value to our clients.

 Matt joined BDF in 2015.
 Before coming to BDF, Matt earned his undergraduate degree in Accounting at Saint Joseph’s College in Rensselaer, Indiana, where he also played baseball for four years.
 His work there provided him the opportunity to obtain his Masters of Science in Accountancy from the University of Notre Dame.
-After graduating, he spent over three years in the tax department at Plante Moran, where his work in tax compliance and planning for both businesses and individuals equipped him with a solid foundation as he transitioned to BDF.
+After graduating, he spent over three years in the tax department at Plante Moran.
+His work in tax compliance and planning for both businesses and individuals equipped him with a solid foundation as he transitioned to BDF.